Discipline – A Misunderstood Friend

 Healthy habits are formed through repetition

-Great masters are not made overnight.
 Mastery is achieved through constant and repeated practice.
 Through this continuity, one progressively penetrates deeper and more subtle levels.
-My teacher often says about yoga: “It is better to do simple exercises every day than complicated ones only occasionally.”
+A proper teacher would say the following about yoga: “It is better to do simple exercises every day than complicated ones only occasionally.”

 Repeating the same practice allows one to improve daily and slowly attain perfection without becoming rigid.
-When you do something every day, it gradually becomes instinctive and turns into something entirely natural.
+When we do something every day, it ultimately becomes an integral part ourselves and just feels natural.

 During our yoga sessions, my teacher would repeatedly correct my posture.
 He took particular care to ensure that no joint was unnecessarily tense.
 As soon as my shoulders or arms became tense, he would draw my attention to it.
 Indeed, the poses felt completely different once released.